omegasenior/topbiketoursportugal/content/posts/bike-tours-portugal-friends-letters-en.md

   keywords: letters from our customers
   title: letters from our customers
 languagePages:
-  - path: cartas de clientes para a nossa equipa
+  - path: /cartas de clientes para a nossa equipa/
     language: pt
 categories:
   - category: Updates